sethcottle/littlelink/README.md

  ![Performance](https://cdn.cottle.cloud/littlelink/performance.png)

-Using [Skeleton](http://getskeleton.com/) let us build something that loads quickly & doesn't have any of the unnecessary bloat you would get from using a large framework for requires simplicity.
+Using [Skeleton](http://getskeleton.com/) let us build something that loads quickly & doesn't have any of the unnecessary bloat you would get from using a large framework for a page that requires nothing more than simplicity.
 LittleLink scored a 99/100 in performance when tested with Lighthouse.

 ![Publish](https://cdn.cottle.cloud/littlelink/fork-edit-publish.png)